Zuma Beach Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Zuma Beach

-Quick Plot Summary: Zuma Beach is a Comedy, Drama film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1978, Zuma Beach is a Comedy, Drama film directed by Lee H. Katzin.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Suzanne Somers.

 Ending Explained: Zuma Beach

-The final moments of Zuma Beach reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Zuma Beach reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Zuma Beach?